-Gather plays uncompromising 90’s hardcore spreading the message of total freedom, justice, and liberation.
+California’s XVX band Gather plays uncompromising ’90s influenced hardcore fueling the scene with an unapologetic message of total freedom, justice, and liberation.

 We were able, then, to do a West Coast tour, play in Mexico City, Mexico, and start writing songs for the full length.